Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Results

 \subsection{Distance matrices for dimensionality reduction}

 Given an ensemble, our method \revision{can be used} to compute a distance matrix for all its members.
 Such distance matrices \revision{are} then processed by typical dimensionality reduction algorithms such as MDS \cite{kruskal78}.
-This method produces an embedding in $d$ dimensions such that the distance matrix between the embedded points is as close as possible than the given distance matrix.
+This method produces an embedding in $d$ dimensions such that the distance matrix between the embedded points is as close as possible \revisionTVCGminor{to} the given distance matrix.
 In order to visually represent the members of an ensemble in a plane, we have chosen $d = 2$.
 Overall, such embeddings provide visual hints to the users to help to understand the relation between members of a same ensemble.

-We show some examples of such embeddings\revision{, first} in \autoref{fig_heatedCylinder}b \revision{where the classical Wasserstein distance $\wassersteinTree$ fails to separate the two simulations (embeddings overlap), whereas our method $\regionWassersteinTree$ cleanly splits them, demonstrating sensitivity to geometric differences that topology alone cannot capture.} \revision{Second, in} \autoref{fig_distMat2} \revision{where we illustrate some examples where our method is the only one among all the methods considered that provides embeddings where the classes are correctly separated (given a ground-truth classification).} We additionally show that the distance matrices generated by our \revision{method} permit to detect key changes in a time-varying ensemble that the classical Wasserstein distance can not (\autoref{fig_heatedCylinder}c).
+We show some examples of such embeddings\revision{, first\revisionTVCGminor{,}} in \autoref{fig_heatedCylinder}b \revision{where the classical Wasserstein distance $\wassersteinTree$ fails to separate the two simulations (embeddings overlap), whereas our method $\regionWassersteinTree$ cleanly splits them, demonstrating sensitivity to geometric differences that topology alone cannot capture.} \revision{Second, in} \autoref{fig_distMat2} \revision{where, \revisionTVCGminor{for these} examples, our method is the only one among all the methods considered that provides embeddings where the classes are correctly separated (given a ground-truth classification).} \revisionTVCG{We extend this evaluation in \appendixDimRedExperiments{} where embeddings generated using the classical $L_2$ distance between the input scalar fields are compared against those using the considered topological methods.
+This shows their benefits when the features of interest of two fields are not in the same position in the domain, preventing the $L_2$ distance to compare them directly and instead compare them to unrelated locations in other fields, resulting in high distances between some members and to embeddings where clusters are not clearly separated.
+Note that the $L_2$ distance can still be competitive on smoothly evolving time series or when topological instabilities occur \cite{wetzelsStability}. } We additionally show that the distance matrices generated by our \revision{method} permit to detect key changes in a time-varying ensemble that the classical Wasserstein distance \revisionTVCGminor{cannot} (\autoref{fig_heatedCylinder}c).